Ninja-Squad/ninja-squad.github.com/_posts/2015-06-04-angularjs-promises-2.md

         }
     };

 That's ugly.
 We're repeating the same block of code twice.
 We now know that trying to transform an asynchronous call into a synchronous, blocking call is a dead-end.
-But we could do the inverse thing: transform a synchronous call into an asynchronous one:
+But we could do the reverse thing: transform a synchronous call into an asynchronous one:

     $scope.next = function() {
         saveQuestionIfDirty().then(function() {